RedHatNordicsSA/ansible-roadshow/labs/lab-6/README.md

  ![Create a new file to Gitlab project](../../content/images/gitlab_new_file.png)

->Copy & paste contents of the ping playbook [that you created in lab-2](https://raw.githubusercontent.com/mglantz/ansible-roadshow/master/labs/lab-2/lab-files/ping.yml) here and give the file a name i.e. __ping.yml__ and hit ```Commit changes``` -button on the bottom of the page.
+:boom: Copy & paste contents of the ping playbook [that you created in lab-2](https://raw.githubusercontent.com/mglantz/ansible-roadshow/master/labs/lab-2/lab-files/ping.yml) here and give the file a name i.e. __ping.yml__ and hit ```Commit changes``` -button on the bottom of the page.

 Once the file has been created, you will be redirected to another page.

+Now let's try the so called GitHub workflow.
+Which is that when we make a modification, we add that to a separate branch first, allowing us to do review of the code, before it get's copied into the main (production) branch.

->On this section you should modify the playbook on the web UI by pushing ```Edit``` -button:
+:boom: On this section you should modify the playbook on the web UI by pushing ```Edit``` -button:
  ![Edit file](../../content/images/gitlab_edit_file.png)

 Once you've done some modifications, on the bottom of the page you can see this:

 ![Commit changes](../../content/images/gitlab_commit_changes.png)

-This section will save your modifications on a separate branch if you like to.

->By default the setting on __1.__ is master, but you should change it to something different i.e. branch-1
+:boom: This section will save your modifications on a separate branch.
+Do that.
+By default the setting on __1.__ is master, but you should change it to something different i.e. feature-1

-What happens is that your change is copied into this new copy of your project, called a branch.
-This is so that you and others can collaborate on this change, without affecting the code in the master branch (copy) of your project.
+:thumbsup: What happens is that your change is copied into this new copy of your project, called a branch.
+As explained before, this is so that you and others can collaborate on this change, without affecting the code in the master branch (copy) of your project.
 This allows your master branch to be stable, while development is ongoing.
 This also allows for several people to work on the code in your repository, at the same time.

->By ticking the box __2.__ Gitlab will automatically create merge(pull) request for you:
+:boom: By ticking the box __2.__ Gitlab will automatically create merge(pull) request for you:

 ![Create merge request](../../content/images/gitlab_merge_request.png)

-It is a good practice to write a brief description of the changes you've done, so that anyone going through the merge(pull) requests doesn't necessarily have to read your code to figure out what was done.
+:thumbsup: A merge requestion (also called pull request) is a place where you can collaborate around ongoing development.
+It is a good practice to write a brief description of the changes you've done, so that anyone reviewing or collaborating with you doesn't necessarily have to read your code to figure out what was done.

 Once you've written the description for you modifications, at the bottom of the page you will see this: